 How do you streamline and simplify the mortgage application?

-Many POS solutions are offering easier than ever application processes for the buyer.
-Using guided application windows with one task at a time, these solutions could be personalized to specific buyers based on the data already collected.
+Many POS solutions are offering easier than ever mortgage application processes for the buyer.
+Using guided mortgage application windows with one task at a time, these solutions could be personalized to specific buyers based on the data already collected.

 Co-borrowers or other interested parties should have access to the portal, but the customer should be able to choose the content that is visible.